ymuichiro/quick_learning_symbol_en/11_restriction.md

 ## 11.3 Tips for use

-When considering social implementation of blockchain, for example, it is possible to envisage an operation that does not involve accounts that aim to only have one role from a legal or trust perspective, or accounts that are not related to each other.
-By effectively applying account restrictions and mosaic global restrictions to the mode of operation in such cases users can flexibly control the behaviour of the mosaic.
+"Account restriction" and "Mosaic Global Restriction" features can be used to control the properties of Symbol accounts and mosaics.
+The flexibility of restrictions has the potential to fulfil practical use cases of the Symbol blockchain in real-world situations.
+For example, it could be necessary to place limitations on the transfer of a specific mosaic to comply with laws and regulations or to avoid specific tokens issued by a business from being traded.
+Accounts can also be limited to restrict incoming transactions of certain mosaics or from specific users to avoid spam or malicious transactions providing additional safety to Symbol users.

 ### Account burn

-AllowIncomingAddress to receive only from the specified address, and then Sending the entire XYM can explicitly create an account that is difficult to operate on its own, even if it has a private key.
-(It can also be authorised by a node with a minimum fee set to 0, which has a non-zero chance of being authorised).
+Using "AllowIncomingAddress" to limit funds being received only from a specified address and then sending the entire XYM balance to another account a user can explicitly create an account that is difficult to operate on its own, even with the  private key.
+(Note, it possibly to be authorised by a node whose minimum fee is 0.)

 ### Mosaic lock

-You can distribute a mosaic with non-transferable settings and lock the mosaic if the distributor's account refuses to receive the mosaic.
+A mosaic can be issued with non-transferable settings, if the account creator prohibits the mosaic from being received by their account then the mosaic is locked and cannot be moved from the recipient's account.

 ### Proof of membership
 Proof of ownership was explained in the chapter on mosaics.
-By utilising the mosaic global  restriction, it is possible to create a mosaic that can only be owned and circulated between accounts that have done KYC, creating a unique economic zone to which only the owner can belong.
+By utilising the mosaic global restriction, it is possible to create a mosaic that can only be owned and circulated between accounts that have for instance, gone through a KYC process, creating a unique economic zone to which only the owner can belong.